Who is at higher risk of contracting the novel Coronavirus (Covid-19)?

 Entertainment Streaming Options:

 Give the gift of music to your loved ones.
-Get their favourite records, help them stream music on their device, or create a library of their favorite tunes (or the ones you think they will like).
+Get their favorite records, help them stream music on their device, or create a library of their favorite tunes (or the ones you think they will like).
 A Netflix or Amazon Prime subscription is another great idea for them to stay entertained.
 If your senior loved one has an iPad, all these options can be easily accessible to them.
 If not, this would be a great time to get them a device that will help them stay entertained and connected.